d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 The &alpha;-conversion allows bound variable names to be changed, the &beta;-reduction explains the application in terms of substitution and finally the &eta;-conversion stated &lambda;x.(f x) is equivalent to f whenever x does not appear free in f.

+In this post we show how such transformation rule can or cannot be applied in Swift v3+.

 ## Function definition